Lukas412/evenpw/README.md

 A password generator that aims to generate easy to type passwords.

-## The Problem

 Often when you type a password you have awkward finger positions and use both hands unevenly.\
 This generator aims to reduce this.

+It takes the current hand into account and places the next key press on the other hand.

+When the other hand is pressing shift, you hit two keys in a row with the same hand.

+Currently only the QWERTZ layout is implemented.

 ## Installation